Internet Safety For Business, Home.

 The parents are trying to protect their kids online however they don't understand how parental control apps work.
 It's important not to overuse them or being too strict backfires.

 Are ideally used with kids under 11, once they hit 12 or even you might need to discuss time limits with your kids and come to an agreement with your children.
 You can still use the option broadly.

 Teenagers don't communicate using text they prefer Snapchat, TikTok, Instagram or other Social Media.
 That's a fact, millions of parents hate TikTok and especially Snapchat.
 Blanket banning Snapchat or social media won't work.
-But you can still use parental control here to protect them, ensure homework gets done, and get some real family time.
+But you can still use parental control here to ensure internet safety, see homework gets done, and get some real family time.